Inventory planning means ensuring you have sufficient stock to meet your future demands.

 Within a few weeks of software implementation, your business will be running smoothly, carefully managing inventory and production to create consistency throughout every department.
 Over time, having fully integrated highly functional software will drive accurate historical data for predictive analysis.
 Reports are available as you need them to see exactly how much inventory you have on hand, at any location or stage of production.
 Your accounting department can generate invoices based on partial shipments and price tiers can be adjusted by customer.

-The level of control given to you when implementing SOS Inventory allows for better inventory planning and management year-round.
+The level of control given to you when implementing SOS Inventory allows for better inventory planning, production planning and management year-round.
 React to demand changes quickly and adjust your reorder levels according to new suppliers.
 When you can see all the layers clearly, you can respond quickly to market changes, reducing costs and improving efficiency.

 Part of your inventory planning strategy is finding the right number of items to add to your inventory to bring overall costs down as low as possible.
 The quantity can be calculated with a formula and is referred to as the economic order quantity (EOQ).